Fast Kernel Methods for Generic Lipschitz Losses via $p$-Sparsified Sketches: p -Sparsified Sketches

-Sparse sketches have been widely studied in the literature, see \citet{Clarkson2017, Nelson2013, Derezinski2021SparseSW}.
-However these sketches are well-suited when applied to parse matrices (e.g., matrices induced by graphs).
+\paragraph{Related works.} Sparse sketches have been widely studied in the literature, see \citet{Clarkson2017, Nelson2013, Derezinski2021SparseSW}.
+However these sketches are well-suited when applied to sparse matrices (e.g., matrices induced by graphs).
 In fact, given a matrix $A$, computing $S A$ with these types of sketching has a time complexity of the order of $\nnz\left(A\right)$, the number of nonzero elements of $A$.
 Besides, these sketches usually are constructed such that each column has at least one nonzero element (e.g. CountSketch, OSNAP), hence no \textit{decomposition trick} is possible.
 Regarding kernel methods, since a Gram matrix is typically dense (e.g., with the Gaussian kernel, $\nnz\left(K\right)=n^2$), and since no decomposition trick can be applied, one has to compute the whole matrix $K$ and store it, such that time and space complexity implied by such sketches are of the order of $n^2$.
 In practice, we show that we can set $p$ small enough to computationally outperform classical sparse sketches and still obtain similar statistical performance.
-Note that an important line of research is devoted to improve the statistical performance of the (fast but inaccurate) Nystr\"{o}m approximation, either by adaptive sampling \citep{kumar_jmlr2012, wang13_adapt_sampl, pmlr-v28-gittens13}, or leverage scores \citep{elalaoui_NIPS2015, musco2017recursive, rudi2019fast, chen2021fast}.
-We somehow took the opposite route, as \mbox{$p$-SG} sketches are accelerated but statistically degraded versions the Gaussian sketch.
+Note that an important line of research is devoted to improve the statistical performance of Nystr\"{o}m's approximation, either by adaptive sampling \citep{kumar_jmlr2012, wang13_adapt_sampl, pmlr-v28-gittens13}, or leverage scores \citep{elalaoui_NIPS2015, musco2017recursive, rudi2019fast, chen2021fast}.
+We took the opposite route, as $p$-SG sketches are accelerated but statistically degraded versions of the Gaussian sketch.